 Ironing The Images On

-First, go over the outer fabric where you want the image, and lightly add heat.
-Next, place your image face down and press the iron firmly.
-This is important because this is when the ink transfers to your stocking fabric.
+Next step, place your image face down on the outer piece of your stocking and press the iron firmly.
+This is important because this is when the ink transfers to your simple Christmas stocking.
 It’s also necessary to press firmly when moving the iron.
-I suggest counting to 60.
-You will notice the ink pulling from the paper.
-Look at the packaging for instructions for your specific fabric.

 After you finish ironing, carefully begin to remove the backing.

-Step 1: Begin Putting Each Stocking Together
+Step 1: Putting Together The Stocking Designs

 Step 2: Cutting And Adding The Trim

-Options for Your New Stockings:
+Options New Stockings:

 FREE PRINTABLE

-Christmas Stockings & Free Pattern
+Christmas Stockings And Free Pattern

 Equipment